Skip to contentSkip to navigationSkip to topbar

 1. Replace the phone number nested in the <Dial> tag with your personal phone number, or the number of a friend or family member who can help you see this in action.

-2. Replace the Stream url with your new nrgok subdomain - you can find this in the terminal if ngrok is running.
+2. Replace the Stream url with your new ngrok subdomain - you can find this in the terminal if ngrok is running.
 The url attribute must use the wss scheme (WebSockets Secure), but we're in the clear since ngrok itself uses the wss scheme.

 The <Start> tag will asynchronously fork your media and immediately continue onto the next TwiML statement.
 Streaming will continue for the entire duration of the call unless <Stop><Stream> is encountered.

-Save your new TwiML Bin, then wire it up to one of your incoming phone numbers(link takes you to an external page) by selecting TwiML Bin in the A Call Comes In section and then selecting your bin from the dropdown.
-Now, when a call comes into that number, Twilio will stream the real-time data straight to your web server!
+Save your new TwiML Bin, then wire it up to one of your incoming phone numbers (Twilio Console(link takes you to an external page) or the legacy Console(link takes you to an external page)) by selecting TwiML Bin in the A Call Comes In section and then selecting your bin from the list.
+When a call comes into that number, Twilio streams the real-time data straight to your web server.

 (information)